-Additionally, the COVID-19 pandemic could result in a widespread health crisis or social unrest that could adversely affect the economies and financial markets of many regions and countries.
-There can be no assurance that a disruption in financial markets, regional economies and the world economy would not negatively affect the Company's access to capital or its financial performance.
+Additionally, the COVID-19 pandemic has resulted in a widespread health crisis and social unrest that has adversely affect the economies and financial markets of many regions and countries.
+There can be no assurance that such disruption in financial markets, regional economies and the world economy would not negatively affect the Company's access to capital or its financial performance.

-While the effects of COVID-19 are expected to be temporary, the duration of any potential business disruptions and related financial impact cannot be reasonably estimated at this time.
-The extent to which COVID-19 will impact the Company's will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and actions or government mandated directives to contain COVID-19 or treat its impact, among others.
+While the effects of COVID-19 are expected to be temporary, the duration of any current or future potential business disruptions and related financial impact cannot be reasonably estimated at this time.
+The extent to which COVID-19 will continue to impact the Company will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and actions or government mandated directives to contain COVID-19 or treat its impact, among others.